 A properly adjusted dump valve will have a maximum of 2" (50 mm) of udder.
 Too much udder will add to the volume and thus the weight of the bucket.
-Too little udder will prevent the secondary sealing action and will result in the valve leaking.
+Too little udder will prevent the sealing action and will result in the valve leaking.
+It is also hard on the purse strings.